 Undergraduate AIGC Student of the Month, September 2017

-The American Indian Graduate Center (AIGC) showcases a student each month who displays excellence in academics and commitment to community engagement.
+The American Indian Graduate Center (AIGC) showcases a monthly student who displays excellence in academics and commitment to community engagement.

 Sequoyah Fellowship, September 2017

-The American Indian Science and Engineering Society (AISES) Sequoyah Fellows are recognized for their commitment to mission in STEM and to the American Indian community, and receive a $ 1,000-lifetime membership to AISES.
+The American Indian Science and Engineering Society (AISES) Sequoyah Fellows are recognized for their commitment to their STEM mission and the American Indian community and receive a $1,000 lifetime membership to AISES.

 The Green Building Scholars, January 2016

-A National Science Foundation Scholarship that awards $3,000 for interdisciplinary educational opportunities focused on reducing the environmental impact of buildings and to increase the number of students studying building science.
+A National Science Foundation Scholarship that awards $3,000 for interdisciplinary educational opportunities focused on reducing the environmental impact of buildings and increasing the number of students studying building science.

 Eubanks Family Scholarship, September 2014